 This is a problem that happens with older motors.
 Sometimes the cylinders will simply be worn from their original shape, or they’re simply tapered after years of use.
 When this is the issue that you are dealing with, you will usually see all of your cylinder readings showing up low, as opposed to just one cylinder.

 However, as opposed to simple wear and tear, you could also be dealing with damage inside the engine.
 This could be something like a broken piston or a broken piston ring, a bad valve seating, or just any piece of the engine that is completely busted that should be doing a job in the combustion process.

 If you have significant internal damage, it is highly likely that you will see one reading much lower than the rest, potentially even at 0.
 If you have an engine where a cylinder is not firing at all, you are obviously going to have bad performance or possibly an engine that won’t run at all.

-If you are in this situation where you’re getting very low or crazy readings, you may have to remove the cylinder head to get in and inspect everything going on.
+If you are in a situation where you’re getting very low or crazy readings, you may have to remove the cylinder head to get in and inspect everything going on.
 At that point, you would probably want your mechanic working on this problem if you are still considering it yourself.

 It’s possible that you think you have some kind of performance issue with your engine providing normal readings.
-If that is the case, you’ll want to record the results in the case that you are looking to sell your motor in the future.
+If that is the case, you’ll want to record the results in case you are looking to sell your motor in the future.

-This is a basic test that you can do on your motor, however there are a lot of different variables and specifics that can’t be covered with basic guidelines.
+This is a basic test that you can do on your motor.
+However, there are a lot of different variables and specifics that can’t be covered with basic guidelines.
 If you do not follow the appropriate steps provided by your manufacturer, you could be entering a dangerous situation resulting in damage or injury fairly quickly.